AustralianBioCommons/falcon/README.md

 fc_run.cfg, fc_unzip.cfg, and fc_phase.cfg: files that specify the parameters for pb-assembly

 ### Parameter(s)
-Parameters are altered via the .cfg files.
+Assembly parameters are altered via the .cfg files.
 See https://github.com/PacificBiosciences/pb-assembly for details.

+Note that pb-assembly can currently run on only one node.

 ### Output(s)
+pb-assembly outputs many files, which can be used for quality checking as seen the tutorial section.
+However, the final outputs are 5-phase/output/phased.0.fasta and 5-phase/output/phased.1.fasta.

 ## Diagram